-Comprehensive Exams
+Preliminary Exams

-After the final semester of coursework, and after fulfilling the language and practicum requirements, all PhD students need to pass the comprehensive Prelim A Exam to be advanced to Dissertator status.
-A portfolio of three research papers (discussed at length below) must be submitted to the Graduate Coordinator for distribution to exam jurors at least two weeks prior to the exam, which involves an oral defense of approximately 90-120 minutes.
+After the final semester of coursework, and after fulfilling all the course distribution and practicum requirements, PhD students need to pass the Prelim A Exam to be advanced to Dissertator status.
+A portfolio of three research papers (discussed at length below) along with a request for the Preliminary Exam warrant form must be submitted to the Graduate Program manager for distribution to attending faculty at least three weeks prior to the exam, which involves an oral defense of approximately 90-120 minutes.

-The Prelim B Exam is a 1-hour oral defense of the dissertation proposal conducted by the candidate's dissertation committee.
+The Prelim B Exam is a one hour oral defense of the dissertation proposal conducted by the candidate's dissertation committee.
 This exam is typically taken one semester after passing the Prelim A exam, and must be taken before the end of the second semester after the Prelim A.